privacyidea/privacyidea/doc/periodictask/index.rst

 	This is useful in a redundant master-master setup, because database-related tasks should then only be run on *one* of the nodes (because the replication will take care of propagating the database changes to the other node).
-The name of the local node as well as the names of remote nodes are configured in :ref:`inifile`.
+The name of the local node as well as the names of remote nodes are configured in :ref:`cfgfile`.

 **taskmodule**
 	The task module determines the actual activity of the task. privacyIDEA comes